Nelly-Makena/Nelly-Makena/README.md

 Full Stack Web Developer || Automation || Exploring Web 3
 ---------------------------------------------------------

-Nelly Makena is a full-stack developer from Kenya skilled in Python, JavaScript, and Django.
+Nelly Makena is a full-stack developer from Kenya skilled in Python,Django, DRF and  JavaScript (React) .
 She’s building platforms like FitUs and AutoMax while exploring Web3 and blockchain.
 Passionate about creating tech solutions for Kenya and Africa.
 * 🌍  I'm based in Nairobi Kenya
 * ✉️  You can contact me at [nellysolomonmakena3@gmail.com](mailto:nellysolomonmakena3@gmail.com)
 * 🤝  I'm open to collaborating on intresting full stack projects